retzkek/gratia-probe/dCache-storage/README.txt

 (hardware) layout of the system.
 The rest are logical view of how storage is partitioned between user groups.

+If you turned on Gratia dCache storage probes you should be able to see the accounting information by accessing your Gratia collector.
+To access the information about Gratia dCache-storage probe, go to http://<gratia_host>:<gratia_port>/gratia-reporting/, click on "Custom SQL Query" on the left site menu frame, enter the following query into provided text box:

+select * from StorageElement where ProbeName like 'dcache-storage:<dcache_admin_host_name>';

 Detailed description of fields for each record type.

 Common fields: